SEM-EDX ANALYSIS

 Applications

-- Investigation of Damage and wear on a microscopic level
+- Investigation of damage and wear on a microscopic level

 - Analysis of aging, corrosion and oxidation of components

-- particle analysis for the determination of the technical cleanliness
+- Particle analysis for the determination of the technical cleanliness

 - Error analysis in the delamination of coatings and paints